 Vintage Heidi Merchandise!

-Who else is ready to enjoy all of the Heidi episodes again?
+Who else enjoyed all of the Heidi episodes!?